AntheiaMod/AdminSheet/README.md

 # Admin Sheet
 The list of Admin System binds focused on better singleplayer experience.
-Requires Admin System addon.

 # About Antheia
 Antheia development is ceased because of Project Rewrite, that means some of these codes are not licensed properly so that's why we stopped revealing source code.